vnminin/stoch_mod_journal_club/README.md

     -   Skim the paper before recommending it.

+    -   Show the paper to Volodymyr to get his green light for the chosen paper

     -   **Tell everyone in advance** in the `#group_meetings` channel on Slack.
 The earlier the better.

     -   Give some context for why you want the group to read the paper.
 Ex: